codeconnector/CodingDojo/challenges/2022-04-26-dojo-anniversary-edition/challenge.md

 should be able to identify a valid path from start to target, not necessarily the shortest path.

-- Keep using your Block object from level 1.
 - The level 3 tests will give you an initial block location and a target location, as coordinates in the same format used throughout this challenge.
 - In keeping with the game that inspired this challenge, targets will alway be a single